The rates of growth in an acylindrically hyperbolic group: Lower bound of a growth rate

-Some remarks are in order.
-We use $10\delta$-axes, but we can consider $C$-axes if we choose $C$ before $D$.
-What is important is that $D$ is uniform for all hyperbolic $g$.
-The notion of WPD (weak proper discontinuity) was introduced in \cite{BeF}, where $D$ can depend on $g$.
-It is related to but weaker than the nation of weak acylindricity in \cite{De}.
+The choice of a $10\delta$-axis is not important in the definition.
+Also, one can use $C$-axis for any $C>0$.
+It only changes the function $D(\epsilon)$.
+Uniformly WPD is related to but weaker than the notion of weak acylindricity in \cite{De}.
 See also \cite[Example 1]{De} for the difference between acylindricity and variations of WPD.

-We state a few lemmas.
-For an acylindrical action, it is known (\cite[Lemma 2.1]{F}) that there exists $T>0$ such that for any hyperbolic element $g$, $\lambda(g) \ge T$.
+For an acylindrical action, it is known (\cite[Lemma 2.1]{F}) that there exists $T>0$ such that for any hyperbolic element $g$, we have $\lambda(g) \ge T$.
 This holds for uniformly WPD actions too, and the argument is same, but for the readers' convenience, we prove it.